LeViking00/HellCard/README.md

 # HellCard

-This is an UiPath Process, so you need to downloas UiPAth Community Edition to use it
+This is an UiPath Process, so you need to download UiPAth Community Edition to use it

 This process only work if Hellcard is NOT on fullscreen